Humblemonk/DiceMaiden/README.md

 Dark Heresy 2nd edition syntaxes:

 `!roll dh 4d10` : Roll four ten-sided dice for dark heresy 2nd edition.
 If your roll contains a natural 10, you will be prompted with a righteous fury notification!

+Hero System 5th edition syntaxes:

+`!roll 2hsn` : Roll 2 six-sided dice for normal damage.
+In the talley, Body modifiers are given in parentheses.
+Both Body and Stun are calculated.

+`!roll 5hsk1 +1d3` : Roll 5 1/2 six-sided dice for killing damage, with a plus one stun modifier.
+Stun modifier defaults to zero, meaning a roll of 1d6 -1, if no value is given.
+For partial dice, use +1 for a single pip, +1d3 for a half d6, and whole d6 can either be added to the first number, or at the end with the partial dice.
+Calculates Body, Stun Multiplier, and Stun

+`!roll 3hsh` : Adds 11 to the nubmer supplied, then subtracts from that sum the result of 3d6.
+Ie. 11 + 3 - 3d6

 ## Alias Rolls
 Alias rolls are commands that are shorthand for a longer, more complex comand.
 They can also change what the dice faces appear as